Zeph073/my_website_one/README.md

 ## Usage

 -Clone the repository and open it in any HTML Editor.
-Run the website using your favourite browser.
+Run the website using your favourite browser i.e chrome

 ## Contributing